Contracting in Croatia: A Guide for International Contractors

 Work with an umbrella company

 Non-EU nationals and those with little experience may be better off using a Croatian umbrella company.
-The umbrella company acts as a third party between you and the client, facilitating payment and ensuring performance milestones are met.
+In this case, the umbrella company acts as a third party between the contractor and the client.
+They facilitate payment and ensure that performance milestones are met.

 This gives both you and the client an extra layer of assurance in the contract, and relieves you of the task of tax withholding and making social contributions.
 The umbrella company takes care of all that for you.

 How do taxes work for contractors in Croatia?

 Croatia taxes every level of income from the first earned kuna (the local currency), and there is no special expat tax rate.
 Unless you are working through an umbrella company that withholds taxes for you, it will be necessary to file a return each year.